blue-santa/arctic-miner-UAF/README.md

 In the UAF Robotics Google Drive, there is a document that has a spread of introductory information and links to additional resources.

 The table document is provided in this repository [at this link](Documents/UAF-Robotics-Overview-and-Summary.pdf).

+To click on the links in the above table, you will need to download the file.